parrt/msds501/projects/images.md

 https://github.com/USF-MSDS501/images-parrt.git
 ```

-On your corresponding webpage, you will find a URL that let's us clone that repository onto our laptop.
+On your corresponding webpage, you will find a URL that let's you clone that repository onto our laptop.
 You will see something like this at the top of the webpage:

 <img src="../notes/images/github-setup.png" width="400">

 Copy the **HTTPS not SSH** URL and then we will use the command line to clone it onto our laptops.
-Launch `Terminal.app` or whatever your command-line shell is called on your system and then use the `git clone `command as you see below, replacing `images-parrt` with images-*yourid*.
-You will have to type in your github user ID and password.
+Launch `Terminal.app` or whatever your command-line shell is called on your system and then use the `git clone` command as you see below, replacing `images-parrt` with `images`-*yourgithubusername*.
+You will have to type in your github user name and password while cloning.

 ```bash
 $ cd ~/msds501 #  assuming this is where you want the root of all of 501 projects